kvarak/dnd/docs/_Classes/sorcerer.md

 At 18th level, you may spend a mote to take an additional move action.

 ### Temporal Talents
 As you gain experience, you learn a number of talents that aid you and confound your foes.
-Starting at 6th level, you gain two temporal talents.
+Gain two temporal talents.
 You gain two additional temporal talents at 14th and 18th level.
 You cannot select an individual talent more than once unless otherwise noted.

 <div class="columnstwo">